 Litigants in criminal actions, except governmental agencies and parties appearing pro se, must be represented by at least one member of the bar of this court who shall sign all documents filed in this court, including his or her state bar number and fax number in the signature block on all pleadings.
-If an attorney appears solely to bring the litigant in compliance with this local rule, he or she shall in each instance designate himself or herself "Local Criminal Rule 57.1 Counsel."
+If an attorney appears solely to bring the litigant in compliance with this local rule, he or she shall in each instance designate himself or herself "Local Criminal Rule 57.1(d) Counsel."
 In signing the pleading, motion, discovery request or other document, counsel certifies that he or she is an authorized representative for communication with the court about the litigation, and the document conforms to the practice and procedure of this court.
+For failure to comply with the requirements of this rule, the court may on motion or its own initiative disqualify individuals from serving as local counsel.
 Signatures in the following form shall be sufficient to comply with this local rule.
-Local Criminal Rule 57.1 Counsel must include the state bar number and fax number in the signature block on all pleadings:
+Local Criminal Rule 57.1(d) Local Counsel must include the state bar number and fax number in the signature block on all pleadings:

 Jane M. Jones

 Jones, Jones and Jones

 P.O.
 Box 500

 New York, NY 10050

+(212) 555-1212

 Jane.jones@email.address.com

-(212) 555-1212

 State Bar No.

 Attorney for Defendant

-John B. Counselor Abbott, Ball and Counselor P.O.
-Box 50 Raleigh, NC 27602 John.B.Counselor@email.address.com (919) 878-8787 Fax (919) 878-8000 State Bar No. Local Criminal Rule 57.1 Counsel
+John B. Counselor

+Abbott, Ball and Counselor

+P.O.
+Box 50

+Raleigh, NC 27602

+John.B.Counselor@email.address.com

+(919) 878-8787

+Fax (919) 878-8000

+State Bar No.

+Local Criminal Rule 57.1(d) Counsel for Defendant